About the Journal

 Focus and Scope

-Journal of food system agribusiness (JoFSA) is published by Agribusiness Study Program, Politeknik Negeri Lampung.
+Journal of Food Systems and Agribusiness (JoFSA) is published by Agribusiness Study Program, Politeknik Negeri Lampung.

 Journal of food system and agribusiness (JoFSA) contains original articles of research, discovery, and ideas of various fields of science, especially in the field related to the agribusiness from researchers, lecturers, students, and related parties.